 “I’ll take you home,” he states in a voice that brooks no arguments.
 “You shouldn’t be walking the streets at this time of the night.
 Hooligan will have my ass if something happens to you.”

 “No. I’m fine.
 Besides, Gabbi won’t mind taking me home.”

 He shakes his head at me and the anger in his expression morphs into contempt.
 Arching a dark eyebrow, he scoffs, “You’d interrupt your sister’s birthday celebrations to have her drive you home?
 Why fuck up her night just because you chose to go out with a dickhead and ended up stranded?
 Just leave her to enjoy herself and let me take you home.
 Problem solved.
 Everyone’s happy.”

 Normally, his judgement would rush straight over me without making me pause.
-I couldn’t give two shits if I disturbed Gabbi mid-fuck with her geriatric.
-Except I pushed Gabbi too far earlier today when I took Dad to her apartment to confront her and I was honestly afraid for the first time in my life that she would actually hit me.
+I couldn’t give two shits if I disturbed Gabbi mid-fuck with her geriatric boyfriend.
+Except I pushed Gabbi too far earlier today when I took Dad to her apartment to confront her and I was honestly afraid for the first time in my life that my sister might actually hit me.

-It hadn’t worried me on the walk her, but now, with an audience, I’m not as certain of her cooperation.
+It hadn’t worried me on the walk here, but now, with an audience, I’m not as certain of her cooperation.

 With a sigh, I sag in his grip, and concede with a slow, solitary incline of my head.
 “All right.
 You can take me home.”